Angles6230/Certification-Notes/CCNA Study.md

 WAN connection over shared infrastructure (Internet VPN) Leased line
 	Dedicated physical link
-	Serial connections such as PPP or HDLC
+	Serial connections such as PPP or HDLC encap
 MPLS
 	Multi Protocol Label Switching
 	Shared infra
-	Muliple VPNs created using Labels
+	Multiple VPNs created over the shared infrastructure using Labels Terms
-		Terms
 			CE - Cusomter Edge Router
 			PE - Provider Edge Router
 			P Router - Provider Core Router
-	MPLS/PE/P routers use Labels instead of IP to route traffic CE routers does not use MPLS
+	MPLS/PE/P routers use Labels instead of IP to route traffic When PE routers receive frames from CE routers, they add a label to the frame label is located between layer 2 eth header and layer 3 ip header Sometimes called Layer 2.5 protocol
+		Labels are used to forward packet
+	CE routers does not use MPLS
+	When Using MPLS Layer 3 VPN CE and PE routers peer With Dynamic routing
+		Office A CE connects with local PE and Office B connects with local PE, through OSPF all 4 routers share information Office A's CE will learn about Office B's routes through OSPF peering Or in a static routing - the PE connection will just be the next home and Service provider takes it from there.
-	When Using MPLS Layer 3 VPN CE and PE routers peer using OSPF Office A's CE will learn about Office B's routes through OSPF peering In a Layer 2 MPLS VPN, CE and PE routers do not form peerings in this topology, the logical tolopogy is the PE routers do not exist, it looks like a switch The CE routers peer with each other
+	In a Layer 2 MPLS VPN, CE and PE routers do not form peerings in this topology, the logical tolopogy is the PE routers do not exist, it looks like a switch The CE routers peer with each other
+		CE WAN interfaces will be in the same subnet
 DSL
 	Digital Subscriber line
 	Provides internet connectivity over phone lines and can share the same phone line.